Mingze Dong

 Generated by GPT 4o.

-I am a CBB (Computational Biology & Bioinformatics) PhD student at Yale University, fortunate to be co-advised by Prof. Yuval Kluger and Prof. Rong Fan.
-Before my PhD, I earned a BS degree in Integrated Science from Peking University, focusing on applied math and biology.
+I am a PhD student in the Computational Biology and Bioinformatics (CBB) program at Yale University, where I am fortunate to be co-advised by Prof. Yuval Kluger and Prof. Rong Fan.
+Prior to my PhD, I earned a B.S. in Integrated Science from Peking University with a focus on applied math and biology.
 I also conducted research in the Lin lab and van Dijk lab.
+I am currently building better single-cell models at Arc.

 selected publications